saikalyankanika/react-sample-ksk/README.md

 - VPC - Provisions the VPC, the public and private subnets, internet gateway, public route tables, route table associations for the public subnets, and VPC endpoints

-- Nat Gateway - Provisions the Elastic IPs, Nat Gatways, the private route tables, and route table association for the private subnets
+- Nat Gateway - Provisions the Elastic IPs, Nat Gateways, the private route tables, and route table association for the private subnets

 - IAM - Provisions the IAM role for ecs task execution and attaches AmazonECSTaskExecutionRolePolicy to the role